ChorusOne/solana-mev/README.md

 # File to log details about MEV opportunities and AMM pools to.
 log_path = '/path/to/mev.log'

 # Programs to watch for interactions.
-After a user transaction interactis with
+After a user transaction interacts with
 # one of these programs, we check for MEV opportunities afterwards.
 watched_programs = [
+  # Orca Swap v1
+  'DjVE6JNiYqPL2QXyCUUh8rNjHrbz9hXHNYt99MQ59qw1',
   # Orca Swap v2
   '9W959DqEETiGZocYWCQPaJ6sBmUzgfxXfqGeTEdp3aQP',
-  # Orca Swap v1
-  'DjVE6JNiYqPL2QXyCUUh8rNjHrbz9hXHNYt99MQ59qw1',
 ]

 # Path to the keypair of the "MEV Authority".
 This address is the owner of all